-VII.
+VIII.
 ACCESSIBILITY

-The proposal shall not adversely affect the continued viability of a critical access hospital (CAH) or the continued viability of an existing hospital or health care service that serves a population of at least 10,000 not having thirty (30) minutes driving time access to another hospital.
+The proposal shall not adversely affect the continued viability of an existing hospital or health care services that serves a population of at least 10,000 not having 30-minute access to another hospital or critical access hospitals (CAH).